Index & Covered

 Scientific Soundness:

-Interesting for the reader: Are the conclusions interesting for the readership of the Journal?
+Interesting for the reader: Are the conclusions interesting for the readership of the journal?
 Will the paper attract a wide readership, or be of interest only to a limited number of people?
-(Please see the Aims and Scope of the journal).
+(Please see the Aims and Scope of the journal.)

-Overall Merit/ Benefit of the Research:
+Overall merit/benefit of the research:

 Is there an overall benefit to publishing this work?
-Does the work provide an advance towards the current knowledge?
+Does the work provide an advance towards current knowledge?
 Do the authors have addressed an important long-standing question with smart experiments?

 Introduction: